 Library and Information Science

 Beaubien, Sarah and Eckard, Max, "Addressing Faculty Publishing Concerns with Open Access Journal Quality Indicators" (2014).
-Articles.
+Scholarly Papers and Articles.
 49.